 Why is this seeming trivia important?
 Because the two groups have direct parallels in the Church today.
 Indulge me for a bit, if you will, as I explain who these people were.

 The Sadducees were a group within Judaism that supported only the written letter of the law and believed that anything beyond could safely be ignored; and what they defined as the “written word” included only the Pentateuch.
 They did not believe in the resurrection of the dead, angels and devils, and many did not even believe in the soul.
 Paying your dues to the temple and everything associated with honoring/obeying the priestly classes was given highest priority in their interpretation of the law.
-Coincidentally, most of them were in some way associated with the temple, the priestly classes, and those who profited when temple dues were paid (or buying and selling was done in the temple.
+Coincidentally, most of them were in some way associated with the temple, the priestly classes, and those who profited when temple dues were paid (or when buying and selling was done in the temple).

 In opposition to them stood the Pharisees.
 Unlike the Sadducees, their beliefs were not popular among the upper echelons of the temple and priestly classes.
 The people in this movement were primarily either non-priestly Jews or “lesser rabbis” (the way Christ was a lesser rabbi).
 They believed in the full extent of the law and that it should be practiced without question.
 They saw it as their duty to follow the law perfectly as the corrupt Sadducees were not doing so.
 They were the protectors of tradition and true Judaism as far they saw it.